 Section 5.56. has been reorganized into two Sections.
-This Section, 5.56.(b) is applies to all non-NTEP grain moisture meters manufactured or placed into service before January 1, 1998.
+This Section, 5.56.(b), applies to all non-NTEP grain moisture meters manufactured or placed into service before January 1, 1998.
 (Code reorganized and renumbered 1996.)

-A.1. - This code applies to grain moisture meters; that is, devices used to indicate directly or through conversion and/or correction tables the moisture content of cereal grain and oil seeds.
-The code consists of general requirements applicable to all moisture meters and specific requirements applicable only to certain types of moisture meters.

-A.2. - This code does not apply to devices used for in-motion measurement of grain moisture content or seed moisture content.
+- A.1.
+This code applies to grain moisture meters; that is, devices used to indicate directly or through conversion and/or correction tables the moisture content of cereal grain and oil seeds.
+The code consists of general requirements applicable to all moisture meters and specific requirements applicable only to certain types of moisture meters. - A.2.
+This code does not apply to devices used for in-motion measurement of grain moisture content or seed moisture content. - A.3.
+See also Sec.
+1.10; General Code requirements.